thevindu-w/clip_share_client/README.md

   closing.
 This setting is visible only when the _Close app if idle_ setting is enabled.
 - **Vibration alerts:** When this setting is enabled, the phone will give a short vibration pulse after each successful operation (ex: _Get Files_) as feedback to the user.
+- **IPv6 Scan:** When this setting is enabled, the [scan operation](#other-operations) will scan the network for IPv6 addresses of servers in addition to IPv4 addresses.
+- **TCP Scan:** When this setting is enabled, the [scan operation](#other-operations) will scan using TCP connections in addition to UDP broadcast (or multicast for IPv6) scanning.
+It is recommended to keep this turned off, as TCP scanning is slower and more resource-intensive than UDP scanning.
+Enable this only if there is any issue with the UDP scanning.

 #### Ports